New Ecological and Social People's Union: 2022 French legislative election

 In the first round of the 2022 French legislative election, NUPES finished either second (per the Ministry of the Interior) or first (per Le Monde), slightly behind or ahead of Ensemble (25.75%–25.66% per the Ministry of the Interior and 26.1%–25.9% per Le Monde).
 This was because some NUPES candidates had not had their affiliation registered by the Ministry of Interior, which French media took in consideration.
-Four LFI candidates were elected in the first round, the most of any party or coalition, and 471 NUPES candidates qualified for the second round, the most of any coalition; of the over 70 dissident candidates, 15 qualified for the second round.
+Four LFI candidates were elected in the first round, the most of any party or coalition, and 386 NUPES candidates qualified for the second round; of the over 70 dissident candidates, 15 qualified for the second round.

 After the second round, NUPES was forecast to win 149 seats, resulting in a hung parliament and the loss of an absolute majority for Macron's Ensemble.
 As NUPES was only an electoral agreement and each party is expected to form its own parliamentary group, it did not become the largest parliamentary opposition group.
 As with the first round, several news outlets, such as Le Monde, gave a different result as to the final seat count, with NUPES on 142 rather than 131 due to differences as to candidates, particularly in the French overseas constituencies, being classified as members of these alliances or not.